OTonthespectrum

 I have over 30 years of professional experience helping people with a range of disabilities overcome barriers to participation in mainstream activities, workplaces and educational settings.

-I worked as a special needs Careers Guidance Counsellor for 15 years, then in 2014 qualified as an Occupational Therapist, specialising in vocational rehabilitation, most recently based in an NHS neurodevelopmental service.
-This revealed to me the unmet need for specialist post-diagnostic guidance.
+I was a special needs Careers Guidance Counsellor for 15 years, then in 2014 qualified as an Occupational Therapist, specialising in vocational rehabilitation.
+More recently nearly 8 years as an NHS clinician within a multidisciplinary neurodevelopmental diagnostic service revealed to me the glaring unmet need for specialist post-diagnostic guidance, so I began offering private sessions.

 My aim is to provide holistic autism-specific coaching, occupational therapy & guidance to enable you to participate in work or education, engage fully in family & social life, and effectively communicate your needs.